pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/subpacket-classes.md

 		Subpacket types: Exportable Certification, Trust Signature, Regular Expression, Revocable, Policy URI, (Trust Alias).

 	* Document subpackets.
-		These are only meaningful in document signatures, and define properties of the document or message.
+		These are only meaningful in signatures of the Document category, and define properties of the document or message.
 		They SHOULD NOT be used elsewhere.
 		Some of these subpackets are self-verifying (SV) and MAY be placed in the unhashed area.
 		All other document subpackets MUST be placed in the hashed area.